 Contact People Who Moved Out of State

-In the ‘moving with pets tips’ category, speaking to folks who’ve already done it should be pretty high on your list.
+In the ‘moving with pets tips’ category, speaking to folks who’ve already done it should be pretty high on your relocating-to-another-state checklist.
 So search for a number and get in touch with that friend who moved with his cat some time ago.
 He can prove a great help in the process, from start to finish.
 He (or she) did it all, from the day of decision to move to the arrival on the destination.

 Online chat groups can also be a source of a number of helpful tips.
 How to search for the best moving company, how to be sure your pet is ready to travel, and how to keep him away from stress on the day movers arrive.
 Every little piece of information and advice can be of great help to you in the process, and by the same token to your cat or dog.

 Dogs can be easy to travel with if they get used to it in advance.
 So if you’re going to use a pet crate or a carrier for your companion, you should get the dog accustomed to it long before the relocation day comes around.
 If you’re going to use a car to transport them, getting them accustomed to a long-distance drive is advisable as well.

 You can place food in the carrier to get the dog used to being in it and place their favorite toys and blankets inside.
 If they’re afraid of traveling in a car, take them on a short drive around the neighborhood, so they get used to it.
 And be sure that your furry friend has enough food and water for the trip.